Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Ideal candidates for peptide therapy include individuals with BMI ≥30 kg/m² or ≥27 kg/m² with weight-related comorbidities such as type 2 diabetes, hypertension, or sleep apnea.
 Patients who benefit most from GLP-1 therapy typically have struggled with traditional diet and exercise approaches and require pharmaceutical intervention to achieve sustainable weight loss.

 SARMs lack legitimate medical indications for healthy individuals seeking muscle building or performance enhancement.
 The risk-benefit profile remains unfavorable given the absence of safety data, regulatory oversight, and quality control.
-Healthcare providers cannot legally prescribe SARMs for human use, leaving patients without medical supervision or recourse for adverse events.
+Healthcare providers can't legally prescribe SARMs for human use, leaving patients without medical supervision or recourse for adverse events.

-Patients considering either option should undergo comprehensive medical evaluation including laboratory assessment of liver function, kidney function, thyroid status, and cardiovascular risk factors.
+Patients considering either option should undergo thorough medical evaluation including laboratory assessment of liver function, kidney function, thyroid status, and cardiovascular risk factors.
 This evaluation helps identify contraindications and establish baseline values for ongoing monitoring.

 For individuals with specific muscle-building goals, evidence-based alternatives include resistance training programs, adequate protein intake, and FDA-approved treatments for conditions like hypogonadism when medically indicated.
 These approaches provide safer, more sustainable results than experimental compounds with unknown long-term consequences.

 The decision ultimately requires physician consultation to evaluate individual risk factors, treatment goals, and medical history.
-FormBlends offers comprehensive physician assessments to determine appropriate peptide therapy candidacy while ensuring ongoing medical supervision throughout treatment.
+FormBlends offers thorough physician assessments to determine appropriate peptide therapy candidacy while ensuring ongoing medical supervision throughout treatment.

 Therapeutic peptides like GLP-1 agonists are primarily designed for weight management and metabolic health, not muscle building.
 They have established safety profiles through extensive clinical trials, while SARMs lack safety data and FDA approval.
 For muscle building goals, evidence-based approaches including resistance training and proper nutrition provide safer alternatives than either compound class.